bigchungus2303/NBA-dataset/README.md

 21/09/2023
 To store nba data from Kaggle

-I will try to commit to this repository at least once a day I will use this as a place to store my code and progress.
+I will use this as a place to store my code and progress.

 Actually, this is 3rd day since i started watching that data engineering project